Home

 We introduced variables to capture decisions such as:

-Move Variables: These indicate the number of servers moved between data centers, accounting for latency sensitivity.
+•Move Variables: These indicate the number of servers moved between data centres, accounting for latency sensitivity.

-Add Variables: Represent how many servers of each type should be added to each data center.
+•Add Variables: Represent how many servers of each type should be added to each data centre.

-Remove Variables: Capture the number of servers removed from data centers when they are no longer needed.
+•Remove Variables: Capture the number of servers removed from data centres when they are no longer needed.

-Hold Variables: Denote the number of servers retained in each data center.
+•Hold Variables: Denote the number of servers retained in each data centre.

 2. Constraints